 (bool): If True

-, only includes evidence with a rating > 3 (max 5)The tool returns a formatted report with four main sections:
+, only includes evidence with a rating > 3 (max 5)The tool returns a formatted string with four sections:

 ⚠️ This tool is intended exclusively for research purposes.
 It is not a substitute for professional medical advice, diagnosis, or treatment.